BurdaMagazinOrg/thunder-distribution/README.md

 * A channel taxonomy
 * An article content type with some base fields
 * Image, gallery, social media and video media types
+* Pre configured role for editorial staff
 * A set of commonly used paragraph types
     * Gallery
     * Instagram
-    * Image
+    * Media (Image/Video)
     * Twitter
+    * Text
-    * Video
+    * Quote

-* Pre configured role for editorial staff
+[Here](https://github.com/BurdaMagazinOrg/thunder-distribution/blob/8.x-1.x/modules/thunder_paragraphs/README.md) you can find more information about these paragraphs.

 ## What can be activated optionally?